Drug and Alcohol Rehab in Milton Keynes

 Start your recovery journey in Milton Keynes today by calling our expert team on 0800 088 66 86

-Private rehab vs. Council-funded rehab in Milton Keynes
+Private vs. Council-funded drug and alcohol rehab in Milton Keynes

-There are pros and cons to both council-funded and private rehab treatment in Milton Keynes.
+There are pros and cons to both council-funded and private drug and alcohol rehab treatment in Milton Keynes.

 Services offered by the NHS include recovery and care planning, one-to-one support, medication and support for families.
 It’s also available to everyone and treatment will always take place within the local community.